Alishahryar1/avazu-ctr/README.md

 ## 🏆 Best Results & Optimal Configuration

-Our best submission achieved a **Private LogLoss of 0.38484** on the Avazu CTR Prediction competition.
-Below are the optimal hyperparameters discovered through extensive Optuna-based Bayesian optimization:
+Our best submission achieved a **Private LogLoss of 0.38484** and **Public LogLoss of 0.38671** on the Avazu CTR Prediction competition.
+Below are the optimal hyperparameters discovered through extensive Optuna-based Bayesian optimization.

+> 💡 **Tip**: You can modify these parameters in [`config.py`](config.py) to experiment with different configurations.

 <details>
 <summary><b>📋 Click to expand full optimal configuration</b></summary>